Ztrohub/Ztrohub/README.md

 <h1 align="center">Hello World, here Ztroid👋</h1>
 <p>
 ✔️ Actually..
-My name is Lukas Budi. <br>
+My name is Lukas Budi.
+But you can call me yours 🥴 <br>
 ✔️ Currently an informatics student at ISTTS. <br>
 ✔️ Born and raised in Surabaya.
 Lived his childhood life with Photoshop, Notepad++, and some Premiere Pro.
   </p>